The big question: has the European Union been a success?

 Europe’s ambitious postwar project is considered by some to have been a triumph, ensuring peace and steadying economies across the continent – yet it is decried by others as a bureaucratic nightmare.
-As the UK scrabbles to prepare for Brexit in 2019, eight experts assess the achievements and failings of the EU
+Written ahead of the confirmation that Brexit will go ahead on 31 January 2020, eight experts assess the achievements and failings of the EU

 The EU is imperfect – but will go down in history as one of Europe’s most creative experiments in community building

 The EU is the culmination of a process of co-operation that began in 1952 with the establishment of the European Coal and Steel Community (ECSC), which aimed to make war between its members “not merely unthinkable, but materially impossible”.
 Though Europe has not been free from war since, there has not been an armed conflict between member states since the foundation of the EU – a remarkable achievement, given the history of savage conflict in the first half of the 20th century.
 Maintaining peace among members through economic partnership remains the EU’s primary purpose.
 The fact so many people are either unaware of this, choose to overlook it, or take peace for granted, is indicative of how successful it has been in fulfilling its primary purpose.

 Since 1952, the integration process has meandered forward.
 Treaties negotiated between 1957 and 2009 provide the legal scaffolding for the EU’s institutions, with their unique DNA of supranationalism and intergovernmentalism.
 The deepening of interdependence through treaties has been accompanied by enlargement to 28 members with a combined population of over 512 million.
 Member states reap the benefits of free movement of people, goods, services and capital, and 19 share a common currency, the euro.
 EU citizens can live, study or work anywhere in Europe, and their rights are enshrined in the EU Charter of Fundamental Rights.